nus-vv-streams/vvtk/README.md

-                  Then uses write command to write the metrics into a text file. downsample  Downsample a pointcloud from the stream upsample    Upsamples a pointcloud from the stream help        Print this message or the help of the given subcommand(s)
+                  Then uses write command to write the metrics into a text file. downsample  Downsample a pointcloud from the stream upsample    Upsamples a pointcloud from the stream info        Get the info of a pointcloud file or directory.
+                  Supported formats are .pcd and .ply.
+                  If no option is specified, all info will be printed. help        Print this message or the help of the given subcommand(s)

 Options: